 Frequently Asked Questions

-The national average for utility costs ranges from $150 to $350.
+The national average for utility bills ranges from $150 to $350.
 However, actual costs vary significantly by city — Tyler is the most affordable at $152, while San Francisco is the most expensive at $517.
 That's a spread of $365 between the cheapest and most expensive cities.

 Where is utility costs cheapest in the US?